web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

 - **WebDriver**
 : A version of ChromeDriver will only be installed once a Chrome browser binary has been given or detected.
-A `FileNotFoundError` will be raised if the user tries to download ChromeDriver via the install command and a browser binary is not located.
+A `FileNotFoundError` will be raised if the user tries to download ChromeDriver via `./wpt install` and a browser binary is not located.
 `wpt` will install a version of ChromeDriver that version-matches the browser binary.
 The download source for this ChromeDriver is [described here](http://chromedriver.chromium.org/downloads/version-selection).